 NOTE WELL!!
 Except for the motorcycle exception (28-903A); Two vehicles may share lanes.
 What?
 This is confusing to a lot of people.
 The simple answer is 1) there is no law against it, and 2) the vast majority of lanes are nowhere near wide enough to comfortably allow two cars to fit side-by-side.

 UVC §11-1303 is materially the same as AZ’s.
-It’s worth noting that in the UVC, a bicycle is defined as a vehicle; so there’s an additional exception needed to allow motorcyclists to overtake bicycles in the same lane.
-Without that additional exception, it would be legal for car drivers to overtake bicyclists in the same lane but not motorcyclists.
+It’s worth noting that in the UVC (unlike Arizona), a bicycle is defined as a vehicle; so there’s an additional exception needed to allow motorcyclists to overtake bicycles in the same lane.
+Without that additional exception in the UVC, it would be legal for car drivers to overtake bicyclists in the same lane but not motorcyclists.

 Still not-illegal in CA: AB51